Monday, January 9, 2012

 Beet Soup with Cumin

 This recipe is based on "Beetroot soup with black cumin" from Sam and Sam Clark's, Moro:The Cookbook.
 I used regular cumin because I could not find any black (the cookbook advises, "this is a rare variety of cumin that has more of an aromatic nutty flavor than normal cumin; the seeds are finer and more curled in shape.
-It is usually found in Indian/Bengali shops under the name of 'kala jeerd'"*) I followed the recipe and finely diced the beets (wear gloves!) and potatoes, but I think this was unnecessarily time consuming.
+It is usually found in Indian/Bengali shops under the name of 'kala jeerd'"*) I followed the recipe and finely diced the beets and potatoes, but I think this was unnecessarily time consuming.
 Next time I am going to cut the veggies in medium chunks and cook a bit longer than if diced.
-Serves 4.

 4 T olive oil